howard8888/workspace/README.md

 A: The loader restores and **advances** the internal id counter.

 Q: Binary vs JSON?
-A: JSON keeps sessions portable and debuggable; binary would be smaller but opaque.
+A: JSON keeps sessions portable and debuggable, binary would be smaller but opaque.